GateNLP/gate-teamware/docs/docs/developerguide/README.md

 A SQLite3 database is used during development and during integration testing.

 For staging and production, postgreSQL is used, running from a `postgres-12` docker container.
 Settings are found in `teamware/settings/base.py` and `deployment.py` as well as being set as environment variables by `./generate-docker-env.sh` and passed to the container as configured in `docker-compose.yml`.

+In Kubernetes deployments the PostgreSQL database is installed using the Bitnami `postresql` public chart.

 ### Sending E-mail